Off-Policy Confidence Interval Estimation with Confounded Markov Decision Process: Introduction

 Confounding is a serious issue in data generated from these applications.
 This is because the behavior policy involves not only an estimated automated policy to maximize the company's long term rewards but human interventions as well.
 For example, when there is severe weather like thunderstorms or large events like sports games and concerts in a certain area, there will be much more passengers than drivers in the local area.
-In that case, human interventions are needed to encourage more drivers to come to this area.
+In that case, human interventions are needed to discourage passengers to request call orders in this area.
 However, live events and extreme weather are not recorded, leading to a confounded dataset.

 More recently, in the causal inference literature, a few methods have been proposed to deal with unmeasured confounders for treatment effects evaluation. \cite{tchetgen2020introduction} proposed a proximal g-computation algorithm in single-stage and two-stage studies. \cite{shi2020multiply} proposed to learn the average treatment effect (ATE) with double-negative control adjustment. {See also \citet{kallus2021causal}.} These methods are not directly applicable to the infinite horizon setting, which is the focus of our paper.
 In the RL literature, a few works considered reinforcement learning with confounded datasets.
-Among those available, \cite{wang2020provably} considered learning an optimal policy in an episodic confounded MDP setting. \cite{kallus2020confounding} proposed partial identification bounds on the target policy's value under a memoryless unobserved confounding assumption. \cite{bennett2020off} introduced an optimal balancing algorithm for OPE in a confounded MDP, without requiring the mediators to exist. {\cite{tennenholtz2020off} adopt the POMDP model to formulate the confounded OPE problem and develop value estimators in tabular settings using the idea of proxy variables.
+Among those available, \cite{wang2020provably} considered learning an optimal policy in an episodic confounded MDP setting. \cite{namkoong2020off} and \cite{kallus2020confounding} proposed partial identification bounds on the target policy's value under a single-decision confounding assumption and a memoryless unobserved confounding assumption, respectively. \cite{bennett2020off} introduced an optimal balancing algorithm for OPE in a confounded MDP, without requiring the mediators to exist. {\cite{tennenholtz2020off} adopted the POMDP model to formulate the confounded OPE problem and develop value estimators in tabular settings using the idea of proxy variables.
 More recently, there are a few works that extend their method to more general settings \citep{bennett2021proximal,nair2021spectral,shi2021minimax}.} However, none of the aforementioned methods considered constructing confidence intervals for the target policy's value in infinite horizons.

 In this paper, we model the observational data by a confounded Markov decision process \citep[CMDP,][]{zhang2016markov}.
 See Section \ref{sec:dgp} for a detailed description of the model.
 To handle unmeasured confounders, we make use of some intermediate variables (mediators) that mediate the effect of actions on the system dynamics.
 These mediators are required to be conditionally independent of the unmeasured confounders given the actions.
 We remark that these auxiliary variables exist in several applications.